Los Angeles Wrongful Death Attorney

 Although the circumstances can make the exact monetary damages vary, generally you may be able to recover the following economic and noneconomic damages:

-- Any medical expenses leading to the wrongful death
+- Any medical expenses leading to the death

 - Any lost wages or future earnings

-- Cost of the funeral and similar proceedings
+- Funeral and burial expenses, or similar proceedings

 - Pain and suffering